 Duration and termination

 10.1.
-The licence shall start on the date you activate your account through the activation email we send you or 14 (fourteen) days after the date of our activation email (whichever is sooner) and shall, unless terminated under this condition, continue for the fixed term, or, if we have agreed that you may have an evaluation licence, for the period of that evaluation licence, followed immediately by the fixed term (the term).
+The licence shall start on the date specified on the invoice and shall, unless terminated under this condition, continue for the fixed term, or, if we have agreed that you may have an evaluation licence, for the period of that evaluation licence, followed immediately by the fixed term (the term).
 We may agree between us to renew the licence for a further period at the end of the term.
 PLEASE NOTE that if you do not delete the gcsepod downloads after expiry of the term as required under condition 10.4.4, the licence will automatically renew for a further 12 (twelve) month period and you will be liable to pay a further licence fee for that period at our standard 1-year rate in force at the time.
 If the licence is renewed, the term shall include that renewal period as well as the initial fixed term and any evaluation licence period.